 This collaborative platform helps CSOs prepare for disruption and benefit from change.

 Current members include: Accenture Development Partnerships, ADRA Germany, Amnesty International, Care International, CBM International, Direct Impact Group, Habitat for Humanity International, InterAction, Islamic Relief Worldwide, Mercy Corps, Oxfam International, Plan International, Save the Children International, Sightsavers International, SOS Children’s Villages International, WaterAid and World Vision International.
-Other partners include: CISU – Civil Society in Development, Global Focus – Danish CSOs for Development Cooperation, and Partos.
+Other partners include: CISU – Civil Society in Development, Development Initiatives, Global Focus – Danish CSOs for Development Cooperation, and Partos.

 An annual in-person meeting allows the opportunity to collaboratively explore one particularly ‘hot’ or impactful futures topic in much greater depth.